 Every plus-size girl can relate to this scenario: You're out shopping and find the cutest sweater — but when you try it on, you discover that it's two sizes too small.
 What's a girl to do?!
 Normally I'm guessing you probably either buy the item and convince yourself that you can go on a diet and fit into it in a few months (you might even use it as inspiration to lose weight) or you will put it back with regret in your heart.
 But I'm here to tell you that you don't have to do either — you can DIY the item to make it work for you!

+A seam ripper is a tool that, well, rips seems out of garments.
+So if you have a piece of clothing that's too small, you can just rip out a seam to make it fit!
+You can get most seam rippers for under $5 at craft or retail stores, like Walmart or Target.
 Even if you don't want to buy a seam ripper, it's amazing what a pair of scissors can do.
 I've made slits in dresses and skirts that were too tight that gave me some breathing room and even cut sleeves off of jackets that were too tight to turn them into one-of-a-kind vests.
 Never be afraid to DIY — not only can you make garments that are too small fit, but you'll get some really unique pieces out of it!

 2. Use Size Guides

 We all know that women's clothing sizes don't make any sense.
 The other day I was wearing a size L shirt, a kimono in an M and size 2X leggings — and that's not an abnormal occurrence!
 Clothing brands often don't use standard measurements and will design their sizes according to what they think their clientele should be — by vanity — so that you feel thinner than you are.
 Another hypothesis is that they randomly throw together pieces of fabric and hope for the best.
 This chart shows you major retailers that tend to size large, average and small so that you can get an idea of what sizes to look for when you're shopping — bookmark them!